Saint Sylvester I, Pope

 A new captain pilots the ship of the Church in calmer seas

-Little is known of today’s saint, though there are legends.
-Pope Sylvester succeeded to the chair of Saint Peter in 314.
+Little is known of Saint Sylvester, though there are legends.
+He succeeded to the Chair of St. Peter in 314.
 This was soon after the military triumph of Constantine and his Edict of Milan granting toleration to Christians.
 Constantine did not make Christianity the official religion of the Empire.
 This would not occur until 380.
 But Constantine did give the Church breathing space.
-The Church could now simply be itself.
+The Church could now simply be herself.
 And so the faithful poured out of the dark confines of their house churches and into the open-aired basilicas.
 There were processions, statues erected in public, a new Christian calendar, sermons preached in the open, and proud bishops to lead a grateful people.
-Sylvester led the Church as it grew by leaps and bounds, becoming the primary institution in the Roman Empire, even replacing the imperial government itself.
+Pope Sylvester led the Church as it grew by leaps and bounds, becoming the primary institution in the Roman Empire, even replacing the imperial government itself.
 Sylvester must have been a capable and even-handed leader.
 As pagan Rome slowly transformed into Christian Rome, any number of missteps could have halted the evolutionary process.
-But Sylvester and his successors stood confidently in the helm, kept a steady hand on the ship’s wheel, and guided the Barque of Peter to harbor with great tact.
+But Sylvester and his successors stood confidently at the helm, kept a steady hand on the ship’s wheel, and guided the Barque of Peter to harbor with great tact.

 The inscription at the base of the Lateran obelisk states that it marks the location where Saint Sylvester baptized Constantine.
 This is now known to be an error.
-The religiously ambiguous Constantine was baptized in northwest Turkey just before he died in 337, two years after Sylvester had died.
-Saint Sylvester was buried in the catacombs of Saint Priscilla.
-His remains were transferred in the eighth century to a church in the heart of Rome named in his honor, where his stone cathedra, or papal throne, can still be seen and his remains still venerated.
+The religiously ambiguous Constantine was baptized in Northwest Turkey just before he died in 337, two years after Sylvester had passed.
+Saint Sylvester was buried near the Catacombs of Saint Priscilla.
+His remains were transferred in the eighth century to a church in the heart of Rome named in his honor, San Silvestro in Capite, where his stone cathedra, or papal throne, can still be seen and his remains still venerated.
 San Silvestro in Capite was built over the rubble of a pagan temple dedicated to the unconquered sun (sol invictus).
 It was precisely this Roman god whom Constantine abandoned when he accepted Jesus Christ.
-And it was the sun god of Egypt who was originally honored by the great obelisk.
-Yet on top of it now soars a cross, and from the obelisk Rome’s massive Corpus Christi procession begins every year.
+And it was the sun god of Egypt who was originally honored by the Lateran obelisk.
+A cross now crowns the obelisk.
+Rome’s massive Corpus Christi procession begins every year at the Lateran Basilica near the obelisk.
 No more pharaohs.
 No more emperors.
-A new leader carries God in his hands, and His people follow in solemn procession.
+No more sun gods.
+A new leader carries God in his hands, and His blessed people follow in solemn procession.

 Saint Sylvester, give to our Holy Father a measure of your steadiness and courage in guiding a people from false to true belief, from darkness to light, and from chains to freedom.
 Help our Pope to sanctify, shepherd, and govern well in an often hostile atmosphere.